SlangLabs/slang-RetailAssistant-ios/README.md

   assistantVersion: "<assistantVersionString"> //like 2.0.1 )
 ~~~
-If not specified defaults to latest version and prod environment.
+If not specified defaults to latest version.

 - Perform the translation operation via the translate API
 ~~~.rb